 The fund should cover all scientific activities, including participation to conferences, the acquisition of datasets and/or software, and visiting periods abroad.
 If not stated otherwise by the Course, the Course does not provide extra-funding for attending to seminars or conferences,

-Attendance to conference and seminars should be agreed with the Supervisor, before any request is submitted to the Course.
-Students can receive additional research funds if they are included in
+Attendance to conference and seminars should be agreed with the Supervisor, before any request

 The students travelling expenses for attending the course in Verona are funded by the PhD Course.